 Should temperature anomalies occur, an alarm will set off push notifications.
 These will immediately appear on your app or be sent by e-mail or SMS.

 The large amount of data collected makes it easy to analyze and pinpoint the origins of anomalies and mishaps.
 Once the source is determined, the cause can be eliminated to avoid similar accidents.

 Temperature monitoring is especially advantageous in large industries.
 Accurate temperature optimization according to weather conditions and off-hours, for instance, has considerably lowered energy consumption in many industries.

 7. More sustainable operations

-Energy savings also makes your company more sustainable.
-This point should perhaps come first on our list since wasted energy on poor temperature control is an issue that concerns us all.
+Energy savings also make your company more sustainable.
+This point should perhaps come first on our list since wasted energy due to poor temperature control is an issue that concerns us all.

 8. Easy adherence to compliance requirements

 Food safety regulations are the prime example since most food safety authorities require documentation of an unbroken cold chain from producer to seller.
 IoT temperature sensors and monitoring make compliance a breeze.

 IoT monitoring is designed to streamline industry operations and system management.
 The result is fewer unexpected problems and steadier production, which means more predictable financial projections.